 Facebook – Very simple process.
 From the home page, click on your profile photo.
 From your profile page, your photo will have a camera icon.
 Click on that.
 Select “Upload photo” for the choices.
 Locate the profile photo on your computer.
 If you use the square copped photo, you should be all set.
 If not or you want to adjust further click on the photo again.
 You will get a pop-up menu.
 Select “Edit Thumbnail”.
 You get a set of crossed arrows when you mouse over the little image.
 Drag it to get it how you like it.

 Instagram – A little more complicated.
-As far as I can tell, you cannot do it form your computer.
-So you do it form the app on the phone.
+As far as I can tell, you cannot do it from your computer.
+So you do it from the app on the phone.
 Click the little rectangle with dot and lines in the lower right hand corner of the app.
 This brings up your profile.
 Select “Edit Your Profile”.
 Next you get an edit screen that shows your current profile photo with the word “Edit” under it.
 Click there.
 You are given lots of choices.
 The easiest is to use your Facebook Profile photo, if you like it or have already changed it.
 If not, you need to have your photo you want to use on your phone.
 You can do this by emailing it to yourself and saving it to your phone or if you have your Dropbox link we send you with the edited photos, you can call up the photo and save it to your phone.
 Then in Instagram when you get the menu after hitting Edit under your photo, use “Choose From Library” on your phone.
 Select the photo and you are done.

 One hint on any round profiles like what is on Instagram, you might want to start with the widest crop photo you have and adjust it.
 You can do this by pinching and opening your thumb and index finer on the photo and moving it around with one finger.